Duit on Mon Dei

-Duit on Mon Dei is the eleventh album by Harry Nilsson.
-The original title for this album was God's Greatest Hits but management at RCA Records didn't approve.
+Duit on Mon Dei is the eleventh album by American singer and songwriter Harry Nilsson, released by RCA Victor in March 1975.
+Its provisional title was God's Greatest Hits but management at RCA Records did not approve.
 The title is a punning spelling of "Do It On Monday", playing on the British Monarchy's motto Dieu et mon droit (God and my right).
 The pun was originally used on the cover of Ringo Starr's 1973 album Ringo.